Maruf2k3/Simple-java-Projects/README.md

-# 30Days-JavaJam
+# Simple-java-Projects
-This is a 30 days Java simple programing Challange Greetings,
+This is Java simple programing Challanges
+Greetings,

 ## Project[1]